btortorici/FriendFinder2019/README.md

 # FriendFinder

-Created during Week 13 of Rutgers Coding Bootcamp.
-The goal was to create a Friend Finder app (essentially a dating app but for friends) using Node and Express servers.
+Created University of Denver Coding Bootcamp.
+The goal was to create a Friend Finder app (essentially a dating app but for my half sister who lives in Philly) using Node and Express servers.
 The user enters the page that leads to a survey.
 When the user submits the survey, they are matched with a "friend" that has the closest match to their personality.

 ## Getting Started
 http://protected-coast-16615.herokuapp.com/